-- voluntary or involuntary - armed force service, including the National Guard or Reserve on active duty - active duty for training or full-time National Guard duty under federal authority - service is under federal authority, rather than the end of the recovery period to provide notification.
-Documentation of service should establish eligibility and may include:
+- voluntary or involuntary - armed force service, including the National Guard or Reserve on active duty - active duty for training or full-time National Guard duty under federal authority - service is under federal authority, rather than state

-The student must notify the Associate Vice President of Student Affairs of the student's military service as far in advance as is reasonable under the circumstances.
+The student must notify the Vice President of Student Affairs of the student's military service as far in advance as is reasonable under the circumstances.
 The student may, alternatively, submit an attestation of military service at the time of readmission.
 No notice is required if precluded by military necessity.

-The student must also notify the Associate Vice President of Student Affairs of their intent to return to NCMC within three years after the completion of the period of service and provide appropriate documentation.
-If a student is injured due to service, the student will be given a two year extension from
+The student must also notify the Vice President of Student Affairs of their intent to return to NCMC within three years after the completion of the period of service and provide appropriate documentation.
+If a student is injured due to service, the student will be given a two-year extension from the end of the recovery period to provide notification.